damayantinaik/Power-BI-Project-Telecommunication-Customer-Churn-Analysis/README.md

 This repository contains the dataset and Power BI report with intese analysis on Churn Demographics, Groups and Categories, Unlimited Plan, International Calls, Contract Type, Age Groups, Payment and Contract.

-I am very thankful to the Datacamp Power BI instructors for their guidance in preparing this project.